typesense/typesense-website/docs-site/content/30.0/api/README.md

 - Return `201` status code when creating conversational models, personalization models, or natural language search models to follow REST conventions.
 - Fix custom OpenAI-compatible endpoint URLs not being used for auto-embedding.
 - Fix schema updates with embedding fields incorrectly requiring `api_key` validation for local models.
+- Fix console logging to output info messages to stdout and warnings/errors to stderr instead of all to stderr.

 ### Deprecations / behavior changes